XarkLabs/up5k_vga/README.md

 which requires a simple 1-pole RC filter (100ohm + 0.1uf) lowpass filter
 to smooth the digital pulse waveform down to analog audio.

+NOTE: Not implemented on IceBreaker - yet.

 ![Audio](doc/audio_filter.png)

+## GPIO for LEDs and buttons (on IceBreaker)

+IceBreaker maps 65C02 GPIO to the 5 LEDs and 3 buttons on the built in PMOD 2.
+You can set the LEDs from BASIC by poking the low 5 bits of 61952 ($F200) or read the buttons by peeking the low 3 bits 61952 ($F200).

+For example, to control 3 of the LEDs with the 3 buttons from OSI BASIC:

+	10 POKE 61952,PEEK(61952)
+	20 GOTO 10

 ## Simulating